KaiquanMah/llm-trust-lens/README.md

 Please note that for the results section below, we will show only
 * experiments using 25% of OOS classes, to compare to the THUIAR paper
-* zero-shot and few-shot experiments using pydantic enums to enforce allowed list of classes for prediction
+* zero-shot and few-shot experiments **using pydantic enums** to enforce allowed list of classes for prediction
+  * **we will not show the results of experiments we ran without pydantic enums, to simplify the results summary**

 For experiments with other percentage of OOS classes or where we initially explored not enforcing allowed list of classes, you can still access the results in the [results folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/results).